ministryofjustice/developer-playground/README.md

 The short answer is, we shouldn't.
 We should rest assured and feel safe that our CI checks and tests will protect and inform us, should security updates impact our applications ability to function.

-For this reason, we DO NOT push `composer.lock` to the repository.
+For this reason, we DO NOT push `.lock` files to the repository.
 We use TDD to it's fullest and allow security updates to flow, as and when they are provided.

 ### Artisan serve